kevinzhuang01/srp_2025/_profiles/xingyichen.md

   and production-level implementation.
 topical_areas: Applied Computer Science; Applied Mathematics; Clinical Medicine; Other Medical Sciences; Performance Evaluation and Benchmarking; Statistics and Probability
+motivation: "I'm applying to Sustainable Research Pathways because the program sits exactly where I want to grow - robust, open, and collaborative research on scale.
+  My recent work in Dr. Stephanie Hicks's lab - creating reproducible spatial transcriptomics pipelines, translating SpotSweeper to Python and bundling Visium HD preprocessing into a pip-installable package - taught me that it is accurate assumptions, uncertainty quantification, and easy-to-access software that transform analyses into common, durable products.
+SRP's association with NAIRR projects would enable me to stress-test such habits on larger, more advanced datasets and adopt community standards that traverse the walls of a single lab.
+I will contribute as both a builder and a teammate.
+  I write clean, commented code; version data and experiments; and create publication-quality figures explaining parameter choices.
+As lead TA for Differential Equations, I have learned to elaborate briefly, scaffold to different starting points, and provide templates others can easily learn from: those are techniques I could apply to research onboarding and open-source documentation.
+In return, Iâ\x80\x99m seeking close mentorship on method design and benchmarking, exposure to production-grade data and computing platforms, and feedback that raises my bar for statistical rigor and software reliability.
+  Later on, I aspire to go for a PhD in biostatistics/biomedical data science.
+SRP's multicultural community and cross-institutional collaborations are the ideal context for me to develop statistically sound, computationally fast methods and tools that are simple for others to deploy - so results are not just interesting, but also significant and useful."
 image: "/assets/images/pictures/xingyi_chen.jpg"
 ---